Happily Ever After (1989 film): Plot

-The film starts as the Looking Glass recaps the story of "Snow White.”
-The Evil Queen is gone following her death, and the kingdom is now at peace as Snow White and the Prince prepare to get married.
-Back at the late Queen's castle, her animal minions celebrate their freedom by throwing a party for themselves.
-The Queen's wizard brother, Lord Maliss, arrives at the castle, looking for his sister.
-After learning about the Queen's recent demise, he vows to avenge her death by any means necessary.
-He transforms into a dragon and takes control of the castle, transforming the area surrounding both the castle and the kingdom into a perilous wasteland.
-Afterwards, Scowl the owl starts training his companion, a bat named Batso, on the ways of evil.
+Princess Snow White and her beloved the Prince prepare to get married following their victory over Snow White's witch stepmother, the Evil Queen.
+The Queen's brother, Lord Maliss, learns that she has died and vows to avenge her.
+Maliss takes control of the castle, turns the kingdom into a wasteland, and transforms himself into a dragon.
+After Maliss leaves, Scowl the owl starts training his bat friend, Batso, in the ways of evil.

-The next day, Snow White and the Prince are in the meadow picking flowers for their wedding, when Maliss, in his wyvern form, begins attacking Snow White and the Prince as they are traveling to the cottage of the Seven Dwarfs.
-Maliss subdues the Prince and captures him, while Snow White manages to flee into the woods and reaches the cottage of the Seven Dwarfs.
-Snow White meets the Dwarves' female cousins, the Seven "Dwarfelles:” Muddy, Sunburn, Blossom, Marina, Critterina, Moonbeam, and Thunderella.
-Snow White learns that The Dwarves have left the cottage after they bought another mine in a different kingdom, but the Dwarfelles gladly assist taking her to visit Mother Nature at Rainbow Falls.
+The next day, Snow White and the Prince are in the meadow picking flowers for their wedding when Maliss attacks them.
+Maliss subdues the Prince and captures him, while Snow White manages to flee into the woods and reaches the cottage of the Seven Dwarfs where she meets the Dwarfs' female cousins, the Dwarfelles: Muddy, Sunburn, Blossom, Marina, Critterina, Moonbeam, and Thunderella.
+Snow White also learns that the Dwarfs have left the cottage after they bought another mine in a different kingdom, but the Dwarfelles assist in taking her to visit Mother Nature at Rainbow Falls.

-Upon arriving at Rainbow Falls, Mother Nature holds Thunderella accountable for not being able to master her powers correctly, accuses the other Dwarfelles of improperly using their powers, and threatens to take them away as punishment if they don't learn.
-Maliss arrives unexpectedly and attacks them, but Mother Nature shoots him with lightning, causing him to crash and return to his human form.
+Upon arriving at Rainbow Falls, Mother Nature holds Thunderella accountable for not being able to master her powers correctly, accuses the other Dwarfelles of improperly using their powers, and threatens to take them away as punishment if they do not learn.
+Maliss arrives and attacks them, but Mother Nature shoots him with lightning, causing him to crash and return to his human form.
 Before leaving, Maliss informs Snow White that the Prince is being held captive in his castle.
-Snow White and the Dwarfelles travel to Maliss' castle in the Realm of Doom, encountering a strange cloaked humanoid known as the Shadow Man, along the way.
-Maliss sends his one-horned wolves after the group and they manage to escape with the help of the Shadow Man.
+Snow White and the Dwarfelles travel to Maliss' castle in the Realm of Doom, encountering a strange cloaked humanoid known as the Shadow Man along the way.
+Maliss sends his wolves after the group and they manage to escape with the help of the Shadow Man.